mobyinc/Prez/README.md

 Login with admin@admin.com and use 'password' as the password.

-From here, you can add more users, change your password, or add your first presentation fairly intuatively.
+From here, you can add more users, change your password, or add your first presentation fairly intuitively.
 Prez uses the excellent [Active Admin](https://github.com/gregbell/active_admin).
 If you've ever used that, you'll feel right at home.

 ## Presenting